Valliammai-Subramanian/Valliammai-Subramanian.github.io/_posts/2017-06-01-layout-header-image-text-readability.md

 ---

-Below is my personal guide to self learn the art of Software Development.
+<p>Below is my personal guide to self learn the art of Software Development.
 It is assumed that you have substantial prior knowledge of computing, programming, and testing.</p>

 <p>A plethora of online courses are on offer for the field of Software Development by various online course platforms.
 Some of the notable online course websites are:</p>